dingjibang/GDX-HTML/README.md

 ## Image / Texture
 - :green_heart: **&lt;img src="..." /&gt;**
 - :green_heart: **-gdx-image-scaling**
+    - ###### Image is loaded asynchronously by default, which does not block the rendering of html, but when the Image is loaded, it will be re-layout, which will make the whole interface flash and affect performance.
+If your image is not very large, ***set &lt;img async="false" src="..." /&gt;*** and then becomes synchronous load.
+You can also preset a fixed width and height for the Image.
 	- ###### To set the scaling of &lt;img /&gt;, you can use this css property, value is enum name of com.badlogic.gdx.utils.Scaling, like "fit" or "none".

 ## Rich background